InstaPy/InstaPy/README.md

 <br />
 <h3>Clarifai ImageAPI</h3>
 <img src="https://d1qb2nb5cznatu.cloudfront.net/startups/i/396673-2fb6e8026b393dddddc093c23d8cd866-medium_jpg.jpg?buster=1399901540" width="200" align="right">
 <h6>Note: Head over to https://developer.clarifai.com/signup/ and create a free account, once you're logged in go to https://developer.clarifai.com/account/applications/ and create a new application.
-You can find the client ID and secret there.</h6>
+You can find the client ID and Secret there.</h6>
 <p>If you want the script to get your Clarifai_ID and Clarifai_Secret for your environment, you can do:</p>
 ```
 export CLARIFAI_ID="<ProjectID>"